 Hi everyone!
 Today I’m going to be reviewing Opposite Of Always by Justin A. Reynolds.

 The Opposite Of Always is a beautifully crafted story exploring the awesome combination of second chances, time travel, and, of course, love.
-It follows our protagonist, Jack’s, countless attempts to save the girl he loves, Kate’s, life, through time travel.
+It follows our protagonist, Jack’s, countless attempts to save Kate (who he is hopelessly in love with) from a tragic death, through time travel.
 Sounds intriguing, right?

 There were so many different aspects of this book I loved; it’s definitely up there with my favourite books.
 The whole story was delightfully charming and the concept was really original; it truly was a lovely read… Once I started reading I could hardly put it down, it was that good!

 Of course, Kate was amazing, too.
 She was really witty and quick and I admired her awesome sense of humour!
-Kate was also really strong and resilient in the face of all the challenges she had to overcome (I don’t want to spoil anything, but let’s just say her death was expected) and her romance with Jack was really sweet, too.
+What made her character even better, though, was how strong and resilient she was despite all the the challenges she had to overcome (I don’t want to spoil anything, but let’s just say her death wasn’t much of a surprise)… And I can’t forget how sweet her romance with Jack was!

 I think it’s safe to say that Kate and Jack might just have been one of my favourite book couples.
 Anyone could see how much they both cared about each other and the undeniable connection between the two.
 I really enjoyed watching their relationship play out again and again; it was truly lovely to see how they kept on finding their way back to each other.
 And don’t even get me started on the adorable emails exchanged between them throughout the different timelines!

 Of course, all of the relationships in this book were executed brilliantly.
 Jack’s relationship with his two best friends was also perfect (despite him messing up in some of the timelines) and the dynamic between them was great.
-In Franny and Jack’s friendship in particular Reynolds struck just the right balance between light hearted, fun moments and more serious and heavy ones.
-Their friendship was really well developed and real and it became integral to the story.
+In Franny and Jack’s friendship in particular Reynolds struck just the right balance between light hearted, fun moments and heavier, more serious ones.
+Their friendship was so well developed and real and it became integral to the story.

 Jack’s relationship with his parents was brilliant, too.
 In many YA books the majority of characters are either given awful or non-existent relationships with their parents but Reynolds chose to go down a different route and it certainly paid off.
 Jack’s relationships with his parents was perfectly ordinary and it was refreshing to read.
 Each different timeline delved into their relationship a little more and it was clear how much his parents cared about Jack.